eerimoq/simba/doc/examples/shell.rst

 .. code-block:: text

    $ cd examples/shell
-   $ make -s BOARD=<board> release size upload
+   $ make -s BOARD=<board> upload

 Communicate with the board using a serial terminal emulator, for example TeraTerm.
-The baudrate is 115200.
+The baudrate is 38400.

 The shell line terminator is ``\r\n``.